romulorvs/js-relative-path/README.md

 ---

 An easier way to **navigate and find files** to import in your javascript project.
-Search for a file or navigate through a tree view to find the file you wish to import
+Search for a file or navigate through a tree view to find the file you wish to import.

 ---